-Subway (MRT): The closest station is Chatuchak Park Station.
+- Subway (MRT): The closest station is Chatuchak Park Station.
 After walking out of the station, you’ll get to the clothes areas of Chatuchak Market.
-If you want to go to the flower and plant area, you should get off from Kampheng MRT station.
+If you want to go to the flower and plant area, you should get off Kampheng MRT station.

-Skytrain (BTS): Use BTS to get to Mochit Station, then exit by gate 1 to get to the park and Chatuchak market.
+- Skytrain (BTS): Use BTS to get to Mochit Station, then exit by gate 1 to get to the park and Chatuchak market.

-Bus: You can take an air-conditioned bus from Bangkok with routes 502, 503, 509, 510, 512, 513, regular buses of route 77.
+- Bus: You can take an air-conditioned bus from Bangkok with routes 502, 503, 509, 510, 512, 513, and regular buses on route 77.

-Taxi: If you don’t stay near MRT or BTS, book Grab to get to the Chatuchak market.
+- Taxi: If you don’t stay near MRT or BTS, book Grab to get to the Chatuchak market.

 My shopping experience

 I was completely overwhelmed when I first got there.
-Although I knew that the market was huge, I didn’t imagine that it was that HUGE!
+Although I knew that the market was huge, I didn’t imagine it was that HUGE!

 So, to explore this massive market, I recommend having a map in hand.